flatironinstitute/nemos-workshop-feb-2024/README.md

 5. In your browser, go to `https://binder.flatironinstitute.org` and enter the username of whoever create the directory as the Owner and `nemos` as the project.

+NOTE: the inclusion of both `environment.yml` and `environment-cuda.yml` is because of an issue getting jax working with cuda in binder.
+With both files, `environment.yml` gets set up first, which installs conda, python, pip, and cuda, and then the first line in our `postBuild` will install `environment-cuda.yml` which installs all our dependencies (including jax).